 What are concrete stained floors?
 A true acid-based stain which reacts chemically with the concrete surface to produce deep, rich color tones and attractive marbling effects.

 A reactive stain type concrete floor gets its distinctive look from a reaction that takes place between the stain and concrete, forming a permanent chemical bond.
 True reactive stains are available with either an acid base or salt base.

 Acid-based stained concrete floors have been around the longest.
 This type of concrete floor is the baseline measurement by which all other stains are gauged.
 True, acid-based stains are made up of inorganic metallic salts dissolved in an acid and water solution.
 However, due to the chemical properties of the inorganic salts used, this really limits the color palette for acid stains.
 It is for this reason you normally don’t find more than about eight colors, and most are a palate of earth tones.
 A true, reactive acid-based, concrete stain is translucent, penetrates into the concrete surface, and leaves no film or coating behind.

 Where can you create a concrete stained floor?

 - Retail and Commercial settings

-A second type of stained concrete floors is obtained by using a Non-reactive stain.
-These non-reactive stains have grown in popularity by homeowners, designers, and commercial designers in the last few years because they offer a nearly unlimited palette of colors and are easy to apply. there is a downside however, they lack the deep, rich, translucent color tones only possible with acid stains.
+Another type of stained concrete flooring is obtained by using a non-reactive stain.
+These non-reactive stains have grown in popularity with homeowners, designers, and commercial designers in the last few years because they offer a nearly unlimited color palette and are easy to apply.
+There is a downside however, they lack the deep, rich, translucent color tones only possible with acid stains.

 While both stain types are viable options for us as a staining professional, it’s important to be aware that each product requires different procedures for surface preparation.